kenijo/feedpiper/README.md

 ### Requirements

-* PHP 5.3+
+* PHP 7.2+
 * Cache System (folder or db)
-  * cache folder writable (0766)
+  * Writable cache folder (chmod 777)
   * MySQL/Maria DB
 * Upload the project to your server

-* Clone the repository then load the submodules:
+* Clone the feedpiper repository then the submodules
   * git clone https://github.com/kenijo/feedpiper
   * git submodule update --init --recursive

-* Clone the repository with its submodules all at once:
+* Clone the feedpiper repository with the submodules all at once
   * git clone --recurse-submodules https://github.com/kenijo/feedpiper

-* Add a new submodule:
+* Add a new submodule to the feedpiper repository
-  * git submodule add https://github.com/user/repo include/repo
+  * git submodule add https://github.com/user/<strong>repo</strong> include/<strong>repo</strong>

 ### Credits